 Urgency containment exercises are one type of general measure.
 When a child feels the need to urinate, they are instructed to go to the bathroom.
 After that, they retain the urine for as long as they can before starting to urinate and pausing to start the urine stream again.
 By strengthening the sphincter, this exercise helps kids feel more confident that they can get to the bathroom before they have an accident.
 Voiding intervals are gradually extended (if detrusor instability or dysfunctional voiding is suspected).

 The primary line of treatment for enuretic patients should be behavioral changes24.
 Changes consist of the following: consuming 80% of daily liquids before 5 PM in order to shift fluid intake toward earlier times of the day. consuming fewer beverages two hours prior to bed.
 Double voiding, or voiding twice in a row, before bed, and properly treating constipation.
-Behavioral changes (such as delaying urination) brought about by scheduled urine (time voiding) and positive reinforcement: A clock that vibrates or sounds an alarm reminds kids to go to the restroom.
+Behavioral changes (such as delaying urination) brought about by scheduled urine (timed voiding) and positive reinforcement: A clock that vibrates or sounds an alarm reminds kids to go to the restroom.
 Using the proper voiding techniques will also be helpful.

 A bed-wetting alarm27 is a suitable long-term solution when there are no organic causes.
-Complete symptom relief may require nightly use for up to four months. he alarm triggers when wetting occurs.
+Complete symptom relief may require nightly use for four to six months.
+The alarm triggers when wetting occurs.
 Despite the fact that children still experience wetting episodes at first, they eventually come to identify the alarm with the feeling of a full bladder and wake up to void before an enuretic event.

 Information from the voiding diary can help identify children with reduced functional bladder capacity, frequency, and urgency of urination, and urinary infrequency, all of whom may present with urinary incontinence.